 Emergency Treatment for Addisonian Crisis in Dogs

 If your dog ever develops symptoms of an Addisonian crisis, see your vet immediately.
-Left untreated, this condition can quickly turn lethal.
+If left untreated, this condition can quickly turn lethal.
 Upon presentation, your vet will work on treating the hypovolemic shock and other signs of illness as soon as possible.
 The primary goal is treating the shock, and treatment typically takes precedence even before performing an ACTH stimulation test to confirm a diagnosis of underlying Addison's disease.

 - Treatment primarily involves fluid therapy so to correct the dog's dehydration and low sodium and high potassium levels.

 - Glucocorticoid therapy will include often the intravenous administration of dexamethasone sodium phosphate, and once the dog is stable, dog owners can administer steroids orally.